Real-time Processor Architectures for Worst Case Execution Time Reduction

 the software written for the thesis.

 130Mb .tar.bz2 file for i386 Linux PCs, 651Mb decompressed.
 The manifest lists all included files and Appendix A contains documentation.
-You need at least 1Gb of free space to install the software, which only works on Linux 2.4 with an i386 CPU.
+You need at least 1Gb of free space to install the software, which is likely to require a vintage Linux distribution and involves running binaries built for 32-bit x86.
 Additional requirements are specified in Appendix A.

 The thesis text is copyright (C) Jack Whitham 2004-2008.
 You can download it, print it and copy it provided you don't modify it.
 More formally, the redistribution licence is Creative Commons "Attribution - NoDerivs 2.0 England and Wales".
 A similar licence (GNU GPL version 2) applies to most of the software.